LoanCaecke/FRONTEND_MENTOR/README.md

 # What is this repo ?

-It's a list of frontend challenges i've made from the website https://www.frontendmentor.io/home
+This is a list of frontend challenges i've made from the website https://www.frontendmentor.io/home

 # Wip
-- Readme.md of challenges 1,2, 3
+- Readme.md of challenges 1,2,3, 4
+- Challenge 5

+# Todo later
+- Refactor according to difficulty level